top of page

 Art Research Project in residency at La Virreina Centre de la Imatge

-María García, Luis Guerra, Andrea Soto
+María García, Luis Guerra (IP), Andrea Soto

 “Topographies of Urban Discrepancy” opens up a space to approach the depths of the edges of the city, those spatial and social fabrics that fall outside the place of political representation, in other words, outside of the polis; following the tracks of certain ways of life that transit and configure them, without overlooking the complexity inherent to them.
 In the words of Fernand Deligny, “threading the lines of a human way of being banished from history but persistent”.
 And, for this, weaving and getting carried away by the weft of certain urban dissidences, thus configuring a topography that is necessarily transient, necessarily immanent.
 Sketching a cartography of what does not take form, a cartography of the impossible.
-This project will articulate a continuous research task with an open programme in collaboration with local networks and external agents, and will be developed through three lines of action (or errancy): a first called Third Landscape, from landscape architecture; a second called Praise of Conflict, which will be based on work in collaboration with various collectives and artists working in the peripheries of Barcelona; and a third.
-The Fragile City, which will open up an itinerant space for research.
+This project will articulate a continuous research task with an open programme in collaboration with local networks and external agents, and will be developed through three lines of action (or errancy): a first called Third Landscape, from landscape architecture; a second called Praise of Conflict, which will be based on work in collaboration with various collectives and artists working in the peripheries of Barcelona; and a third—the Fragile City, which will open up an itinerant space for research.

 The fragile city inhabits the flip side of the planned city; it is inherent in it, although it represents its contradiction.
 It is an invisible, amorphous, fragmented city, the only thing in common among its fragments being their disaggregation from the great image-city.